jojoford/NoSqlDatabaseApiSocialNetwork/README.md

 # NoSqlDatabaseApiSocialNetwork
-challemge 18 : For a social media startup.
+Challenge 18 : For a social media startup.
 An API for social network that uses a NoSQL database. website can handle large amounts of unstructured data
 ## Table of Contents

 * [Description](#Description)